nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Tutorial

-Now that you know how to navigate CoDoc, let's start by adding a contact to our contact list!
+Now that you know how to navigate CoDoc, let's start by adding a person to our contact list!
 To do this, follow these steps:

 #### 1. Adding a person